 Pygmy Water Lilies – You can also find pygmy water lilies, which are not as large as the water lilies many of us think of.
 These plants are perfect for small ponds or garden tubs.

-Water Hawthorn – This plant produces white flowers with a black center that have a beautiful fragrance.
+Water Hawthorn – This plant produces White Flowers with a black center that have a beautiful fragrance.
 The green leaves are stunning, and they bloom for much of the year in warmer climates.
 This plant is gorgeous when paired with water lilies.

 Water Lettuce – This looks like a floating head of lettuce and is a fun and unique plant to put in a water garden.
 Just keep in mind that it doesn’t grow well in cooler climates.